 The implementation of metadata LOD graph storage is realized using ClioPatria [8] ontology server.
 The ClioPatria system is implemented in the SWI-Prolog programming environment.
 The project is under active development and aims to create a LOD graph storage service, implementing all the standards of storage and access, together with tight Prolog interpreter integration.

-The system storage tier is implemented in Cming.
+The system storage tier is implemented in C programming language.
 The store uses compact data structures to represent triples in RAM and on hard disk.
 A special feature of the storage is the fact that all triples are stored directly in RAM, as the service has no special assumptions about the structure of queries, which can be issued by adjacent software.
 Thus, server memory space is a critical resource of the repository.

 ClioPatria developers implemented repository accessing in several ways: the SPARQL queries according to a standard protocol, direct queries to the ClioPatria Prolog subsystem using Pengines Protocol [9].
 For the Pengines protocols a number of APIs has been created for object-oriented programming languages such as JavsScript, Java, Python.
 Using API classes, application developers and software agents are able to interact with the logic inference engine of the ClioPatria server.